ymq526/LevyPlot/README.md

 # LevyPlot
-A python code for reading, processing and plotting Levylab tdms data
+A python module for reading, processing and plotting Levylab tdms data